oemof/oemof-thermal/docs/solar_thermal_collector.rst

     ========================= ================================ ====================================

-Please see the API for all Parameters, which have to be provided.
+Please see the API for all parameters, which have to be provided.
 The needed dataframe must hold columns for a date, the ambient temperature and the irradiance.
 Some of the parameters which have to be provided for the precalculation define the column names of the dataframe.